michal-h21/dvisvgm4ht/README.md

 # Installation

-Clone this repository to a `tex/latex` subdirectory in your local `TEXMFHOME` tree.
+Clone this repository to a `tex/latex` sub directory in your local `TEXMFHOME` tree.
 For example:

      ~/texmf/tex/latex/dvisvgm4ht/